 We are a development stage company and have had no revenues from product sales to date.
-We will not have revenues from product sales until such time as we receive approval of CPP-109 or CPP-115, successfully commercialize our products or enter into a licensing agreement which may include up-front licensing fees, of which there can be no assurance.
+We will not have revenues from product sales until such time as we receive approval of CPP-109, CPP-115, or FirdapseTM, successfully commercialize our products or enter into a licensing agreement which may include upfront licensing fees, of which there can be no assurance.